leto/writing/misc/lydia_book.md

 When I first got involved in free and open source software, I had no clue what tests were or why they were important.
-I had worked on some personal programming projects before, but the first time I was actually working on a project with others, i.e. got a commit bit, was Yacas, a computer algebra system similar to Mathematica.
+I had worked on some personal programming projects before, but the first time I actually worked on a project with others, i.e. got a commit bit, was Yacas, a computer algebra system similar to Mathematica (Yet Another Computer Algebra System).

 At this stage in my journey, tests were an afterthought.
 My general meta-algorithm was to hack on code -> "see if it works" -> write a simple test to show it works (optional).
 If a test was challenging to write, it most likely never got written.

 This is the first step in the path to Test Driven Enlightment.
+You know tests are probably a good idea, but one hasn't seen the benefit of them clearly, so they are only written occasionally.

 If I could open up a wormhole and tell my younger self one peice of wisdom about testing, it would be:

-    Tests are the proof that your code *actually* works, and they guide you to writing correct code as well as providing the flexibility to change code and know that features still work.

     Some tests, in the long-run, are more important than the code they test.

 A few people right about now may be thinking that I put on my tinfoil testing hat when I sit down to code.
 How can tests be *more* important than the code they test?
+Tests are the proof that your code *actually* works, and they guide you to writing correct code as well as providing the flexibility to change code and know that features still work.
+The larger your codebase becomes, the more valuable your tests are, because they allow you to change one part of your code and still be sure that the rest of it works.

 Code either changes and evolves or bitrots.
 (Footnote: The term "bitrot" is coder slang for the almost universal fact that if a piece of code doesn't